Sand Creek Trail is a National Recreation Trail that begins on the Bethel College campus.

 - Treat the vegetation, signage and physical infrastructure with respect.

-pack it in, pack it outbasis, leaving nothing other than your footprints.
+- “Pack it in, pack it out.”
+Leave only your footprints.
 If you see litter, please pick it up.
 There are trash cans at Memorial Grove and at two other locations along the trail.

 - Pets are welcome, but please keep all pets on leashes and dispose of all pet waste.